VanteruAbhiramReddy/Calculator/README.md

-#Calculator

-##Intro
+# Calculator

+## Introduction
---This project demonstrates a simple calculator clone.
+This project is a simple calculator built using HTML, CSS, and JavaScript.
---It can perform addition, subtraction, multiplication, division and exponentiation.
+It supports basic arithmetic operations such as addition, subtraction, multiplication, division, and exponentiation.
---It uses html, css and js.

-##What I learned
---In this project, I learnt how to apply css grid on an html structure.
+## Features
+- Performs basic arithmetic calculations
+- Clean button-based user interface
+- Responsive layout using CSS Grid

+## What I Learned
+- How to structure a calculator layout using CSS Grid
+- Handling user input and button click events in JavaScript
+- Managing calculation logic and updating the UI dynamically